CLYDE AND HIS GUNS

 BROWNING AUTOMATIC RIFLE IN ACTION

 BARROW'S RECOVERED B.A.R.
-MAGAZINE FROM DEATHCAR
+MAGAZINE FROM DEATH CAR

 BARROW GANG ARMORY